trecrts/trecrts-eval/trecrts-server/README.md

 Submit a (tweet,topic) pair for assessment.
 Returns a 204 status code on success.

+### POST /tweets/:topid/:clientid
+  - **:topid** specifies the topic identifier
+  - **:clientid** is the client's identifier that was returned when the system was registered

+The body of the request should contain a JSON object with a field denoted 'tweets' with a JSON array of tweetid strings, e.g., '{"tweets":["123","456"]}'.

+This submits a system's daily digest set of tweets.
+Can be done in batches but only the first X will be used for evaluation (X is given in the guidelines).

+ Returns a 204 status code on success.

 ### GET /judge/:topid/:tweetid/:clientid
   - **:topid** specifies the topic identifier